Colonel: Other uses of colonel ranks

 The term colonel is also used as a title for auctioneers in the United States; there are a variety of theories or folk etymologies to explain the use of the term.
 One of these is the claim that during the American Civil War goods seized by armies were sold at auction by the colonel of the division.

 Kentucky colonel is the highest title of honor bestowed by the Commonwealth of Kentucky.
 Commissions for Kentucky colonels are given by the Governor and the Secretary of State to individuals in recognition of noteworthy accomplishments and outstanding service to a community, state or the nation.
+This is the equivalent to a full colonel in the militia.
 The sitting governor of the Commonwealth of Kentucky bestows the honor of a colonel's Commission, by issuance of letters patent.
 Perhaps the best known Kentucky colonel is Harland Sanders of Kentucky Fried Chicken fame.

 The rank of colonel is also used by some police forces and paramilitary organizations.